top of page

 • 3 min read

-In our Spin Nation episode titled: USA vs Canada: Mining Narratives Uncovered, Lisa Ross, CFO from Revival Gold posed the central question: Do people still see mining as a dirty business?
+In our Spin Nation episode titled: USA vs Canada: Mining Narratives Uncovered, Lisa Ross, CFO from Revival Gold, posed the central question: Do people still see mining as a dirty business?
 The data suggests a nuanced answer.
-In the U.S., the conversation around mining has grown significantly, with former President Trump dominating 12% of the narrative—largely due to his “drill, baby, drill” rhetoric and deregulation agenda.
+In the U.S., the conversation around mining has grown significantly.
+Former President Trump dominated 12% of the narrative—largely due to his “drill, baby, drill” rhetoric and deregulation agenda.
 This political shift has brought mining into mainstream discourse, even in states without active mining operations.

-In Canada, the conversation has also intensified, with Carney only 6% of the total conversation on mining, particularly since the March 2025 election.
+In Canada, the conversation has also intensified.
+Carney accounted for only 6% of the total conversation on mining, particularly since the March 2025 election.
 While environmental concerns remain, the focus is increasingly on economic opportunity and national independence through domestic mineral production.

 Key Data Trends: U.S. vs. Canada